 Are you looking for a professional, licensed, service oriented environmental company?
-Gravelle Building Environments Inc. is the right choice.
+Contact Ottawa Air Quality Testing - GBE Inspections.

 Airborne Mold Testing – Mold growth is one of the most common indoor air quality problems.
 Although severe mold growth is normally obvious to the naked eye, spores and fungal particles are often only detectable via testing.
 Results indicate whether or not the indoor air has become contaminated by mold spores.
 We can provide fast same day results.
 Microbial testing with interpretation criteria.

 Volatile Organic Compound (VOCs) – VOCs are a large group of carbon-based chemicals that easily evaporate at room temperature.
 Concentrations are usually low and the symptoms slow to develop but many of these VOCs could be irritating, harmful or toxic.
 We use a specialized and sensitive test that reports the total amount of VOCs found in the air and whether they are within a recommended range.